Progress Publishing Co.

 Suppose that 12 is the number turning after zero.
 All the bets placed either on Even, 1-18 and Red that were previously “imprisoned” are freed.
 On the other hand all “imprisoned” bets on Odd, 19-36 and Black, lose and are taken by the House.

-The Rules and the Flow of the Game
+Roulette rules and the Flow of the Game

 During the game, the spins are running in a quick succession.
 First and foremost the croupier invites players to place their bets by saying:” Faites vos jeux, Messieurs” (put your bets Gentlemen).
 Then he sets the roulette in movement and throws an ivory ball in an opposite to roulette direction in a circular inclined space raised above the cylinder bearing 37 divisions.
 When after turning and striking the divisions the ivory ball drops into one of the divisions, the croupier announces: “Rien ne va plus” and from this very moment no more bets are accepted.